Shivek25/Diagnostic-Lab-Operational-Analytics-and-Sample-Logistics-Platform/README.md

 # 🏥 Diagnostic Lab Operational Analytics & Sample Logistics Platform

 An end-to-end data engineering and analytics solution designed for private diagnostic lab chains.
-This platform tracks the full lifecycle of medical samples—from collection and courier movement to lab processing and final report release.
+This platform tracks the full lifecycle of medical samples; from collection and courier movement to lab processing and final report release.

 By unifying fragmented operational data, this project provides a single consolidated view to monitor delays, identify bottlenecks, measure turnaround times, and improve overall operational reliability.